varun1210/varun1210/README.md

 ## 🚀 What I Do

 I'm a **data engineer** and **backend developer** who builds the infrastructure that powers data-driven applications.
-Think scalable APIs, robust ETL pipelines, and the kind of backend systems that just work—even when processing millions of records. 💪
+Think scalable APIs, robust ETL pipelines, and the kind of backend systems that just work - even when processing millions of records. 💪

 Currently **transitioning into ML engineering** because I want to build the models, not just the pipes that feed them.
-My data engineering background gives me a unique perspective on the full ML lifecycle, from data ingestion to model deployment. 🎯
+My data engineering background provides a unique perspective on the entire ML lifecycle, from data ingestion to model deployment. 🎯

 ## 🛠️ My Stack